nidaiince/geoai-core-analysis/README.md

 ---

-# Author
+# Developer & Founder

-Developed by Nida İNCE
+GeoAI Core Analysis was developed and founded by Nida İNCE.